lenincompres/DOM.create/README.md

 ## Binding

-Any element's attribute, content, style, etc., can be bound to a Binder object.
-When the value property of this binder changes, it automatically updates all elements bound to it.
+Any element's attribute, content, style, content or event handler can be **bound** to a *Binder* object.
+When the *value* property of this object changes, it will automatically update all elements bound to it.

 ```javascript
 let myBinder = DOM.binder('Default value');